 All passengers entering Zimbabwe from an international destination are required to have:

-- A negative Polymerase Chain Reaction (PCR) COVID-19 test certification, obtained not more than 48 hours before date of arrival in Zimbabwe.
+- A negative Polymerase Chain Reaction (PCR) COVID-19 test certification obtained not more than 48 hours before the date of arrival in Zimbabwe.
+This will be presented for verification at the check-in desk at your airport of departure.

 Entry Requirements for International Travellers